sarahfossheim/links.fossheim.io/socials/_meta.md

 ---
 tags: meta
 title: Socials
-description: Where to stay in touch
+description: "Want to stay in touch?
+I'm also active on the following platforms:"
 ---